-- to ensure that our female employees are treated fairly, with an emphasis on fighting stereotypes and taking specific, female-focused measures regarding ergonomics, work environment, career development, etc.
+- Ensure that our female employees are treated fairly, with an emphasis on fighting stereotypes and taking specific, female-focused measures regarding ergonomics, work environment, career development, etc.

-- to increase the number of women working at Aperam by recruiting women at all levels of the company, from the traditionally male-dominated shop floor up to the management level.
+- Increase the number of women working at Aperam by recruiting women at all levels of the company, from the traditionally male-dominated shop floor up to the management level.

 Welcoming People with Disabilities

 Regarding people with disabilities, several of our sites have undertaken special programs to promote inclusiveness, diversity and equal opportunities and to ensure that everybody is recognised for what they bring to the company.

 For instance, our Timoteo unit in Brazil launched a specific process for recruiting people with disabilities.
 This hiring process was combined with a range of actions aimed at increasing awareness among our employees about the benefits of inclusiveness and the many different ways everyone can contribute to Aperam’s success.
 To ensure a smooth onboarding process, specific care was taken to ensure teams were fully prepared to include people with disabilities and to help walk them through our routines and procedures.